-Workload SRA: Therapeutic Intervention = 20 min Service Activity Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional) Caseload Active Carryover = 1 Category of Service Recipient Resident
+Workload SRA: Therapeutic Intervention = 20 min Service Activity Attendance Day - In-person = 1 Visit - In-person = 1 (optional) Caseload Active Carryover = 1 Category of Service Recipient Resident

 Physiotherapy Support Worker Examples

 PSW: You spend 30 minutes re-booking clients for a therapist who has called in sick.
 You spend 15 minutes cleaning out the whirlpool after a session and at the end of the day 30 minutes checking your supply stocks.
 How do you record your workload?